davidbgk/confoo/README.md

 - livereload silk tests
 - add routes for filtering when you click a username
 - make the refresh delay a parameter of the tag
+- fix JS tests for Chromium
 - improve mocha testing
+- remove the server/requirements.txt file once tested

-No need to propose a pull-request for that, just enjoy!
+No need to propose a pull-request for that (remember that I’m a starter ;-)), just enjoy!